rust-lang/book/src/ch08-03-hash-maps.md

 #### Only Insert If the Key Has No Value

-It's common to want to see if there's some sort of value already stored in the HashMap for a particular key, and if not, insert a value.
-HashMaps have a special API for this, called `entry`, that takes the key we want to check as an
+It's common to want to see if there's some sort of value already stored in the hash map for a particular key, and if not, insert a value. hash maps have a special API for this, called `entry`, that takes the key we want to check as an
 argument: